 The Rise and Fall of the Dinosaurs: A New History of a Lost World by Steve Brusatte

 It tells the story of dinosaur evolution and changes from the first official dinosaurs in the Triassic age until the grand finale end of the dinosaurs.
 It focuses on finds all over the world.
 North America, South America, Asia, and Europe are well represented.
-From raptors who evolved extra claws found in Transylvanian fossil beds to some of the larger sauropods from South America, there is a lot of things to learn.
+From raptors who evolved extra claws found in Transylvanian fossil beds to some of the more giant sauropods from South America, there are many things to learn.

-There is also a good deal of focus on the newer theory that most dinosaurs likely had feathers.
-Nearly any visualization of Tyrannosaur Rex you have seen has shown a scaly leathery lizard skin.
-Now it seems that these huge creatures may have been covered with tiny feathers.
+There is also much focus on the newer theory that most dinosaurs likely had feathers.
+For example, nearly any visualization of Tyrannosaur Rex has shown scaly leathery lizard skin.
+Now these huge creatures seem to have been covered with tiny feathers.

 Books I Own